Black-bellied Plover

 Black-bellied Plover, Pluvialis squatarola, Wintering Non-breeding Adult.
 Photograph taken with the rocky shoreline of the greater Bahía de los Ángeles area, Baja California, January 2019.
 Photograph courtesy of George Flicker, Bahía de los Ángeles.
 Identification courtesy of Mary & George Flicker, Bahía de los Ángeles.

-In Mexico the Black-bellied Plover is a coastal bird that is normally found foraging over sandy and muddy flats during low tide periods.
-They have large eyes that allows them to forage nocturnally.
-Although generally a coastal bird, Black-bellied Plover also forages successfully in freshwater and upland habitats.
-They mainly consume bivalves, crustaceans, insects, invertebrates and polychaetes, and varies by location and substrate.
-They are subject to heavy predation by Glaucous Gulls, Herring Gulls and Jaegers but are known to attack intruders in groups.
-Their nests are subject to raids by Artic Fox, Falcons, Northern Harriers, and Owls.
-They roost in large flocks of up to 1,000 individuals on the upperparts of beaches, dunes, pastures, within salt marshes, and in mangrove trees.
-The Black-bellied Plover is wary and functions worldwide as a sentinel for mixed-species assemblages of shorebirds providing immediate alarm calls.
-As the largest and widest ranging marine plover they have served as a model for studies of other shore birds.
-They have life spans of thirteen years with high survival rates of their juveniles.
+In Mexico, the Black-bellied Plover is a coastal bird found foraging over sandy and muddy flats during low tide periods.
+They have large eyes that allow them to forage nocturnally.
+Although generally a coastal bird, the Black-bellied Plover also forages successfully in freshwater and upland habitats.
+They mainly consume bivalves, crustaceans, insects, invertebrates, and polychaetes, and vary by location and substrate.
+They are subject to heavy predation by Glaucous Gulls, Herring Gulls, and Jaegers but are known to attack intruders in groups.
+Their nests are subject to raids by Arctic Fox, Falcons, Northern Harriers, and Owls.
+They roost in large flocks of up to 1,000 individuals on the upper parts of beaches, dunes, pastures, within salt marshes, and in mangrove trees.